QuantumMaterialsModelling/bands4vasp/README.md

 * **MAKEPLOTS** - if MAKEPLOTS is set to .FALSE. no plots will be created.

 * **FILEFORMAT** - bands4vasp supports a choice of different file format of the plots.
-Possible formats are: png, pngcairo, eps (default).
+Possible formats are: png, pngcairo, pdf, eps (default).

 * **BANDINDEXPLOT** - if set to .TRUE. the Bandindexplot will be created.